 As my surname suggests I am Italian, however my native language is French as I was educated in Belgium.
 I own both citizenships and as a first-generation immigrant I don't feel that I belong to a specific country, but I somehow do feel European.
 I'm also attached to France and its culture, being a French speaker and having married a French person.

 My main interests include spending time with my close family, programming computers (who would have guessed?), reading science-fiction, listening to classical music, traveling, cooking, sleeping, pretty much anything related to Japan and its culture, "retro" (ex.
 NES) video games, making awkward jokes, playing devil's advocate, and appreciating the small pleasures of life.

-My favorite programming language is Lisp (surprise?), my favorite StarCraft race is Zerg (used to be Protoss), my favorite composer is Sergei Rachmaninoff, my favorite author is Philip K. Dick (but my favorite science-fiction novel is Dune), my favorite city is Tokyo, Japan, and my favorite beer is Orval.
+My favorite programming language is Lisp (surprise?), my favorite StarCraft race is Zerg (used to be Protoss), my favorite video game franchise is The Elder Scrolls (Final Fantasy being a close second), my favorite composer is Sergei Rachmaninoff, my favorite author is Philip K. Dick (but my favorite science-fiction novel is Dune), my favorite city is Tokyo, Japan, and my favorite beer is Orval.
 I was sadly born with only 10 fingers so my favorite text editor is Vi(m).
 My favorite web site is Wikipedia.

 Since 2004 I have been desperately trying to learn Japanese.

 Since 2010 I have been working on my own programming language.
 I only get to work on it during holiday breaks, but it's getting there.
 Don't expect to see it tomorrow, though.